grumpyjames/birding-almanac/features/a-200-bird-year/part-24-osprey-spectacular.md

 late, or a bit tired, or we went the wrong way.

-The drive there was lovely, mind - spectacular views along the Kyle of Sunderland.
+The drive there was lovely, mind - spectacular views along the Kyle of Sutherland.
 Oh, and the bear sculpture provided some small entertainment.
 We probably don't wait until late enough to hear the owl - at some point AB2 and I wordlessly agreed it would be nice to get back to the campsite soon, i .e before it gets dark.